DNSCrypt/doh-server/README.md

 The certificates and private keys must be encoded in PEM/PKCS#8 format.
 They can be stored in the same file.

-If your ECDSA private keys start with `-----BEGIN EC PRIVATE KEY-----` and not `-----BEGIN PRIVATE KEY-----`, convert them to PKCS#8 with (in this example, `example.key` is the original file):
+If you are using ECDSA certificates and ECDSA private keys start with `-----BEGIN EC PRIVATE KEY-----` and not `-----BEGIN PRIVATE KEY-----`, convert them to PKCS#8 with (in this example, `example.key` is the original file):

 ```sh
 openssl pkcs8 -topk8 -nocrypt -in example.key -out example.pkcs8.pem